jdorn/php-reports/README.md

 Php Reports
 ===========

-A light weight, extendable, PHP reporting framework for managing and displaying nice looking, exportable reports from any data source, including SQL and MongoDB
+A reporting framework for managing and displaying nice looking, exportable reports from any data source, including SQL and MongoDB.

 Major features include:

 *   Display a report from any data source that can output tabular data (SQL, MongoDB, PHP, etc.)
 *   Output reports in HTML, XML, CSV, JSON, or your own custom format
 *   Add customizable parameters to a report (e.g. start date and end date)
-*   Support for graphs and charts with the Google Data Visualization API
+*   Add graphs and charts with the Google Data Visualization API
-*   Easily switch between database environments (e.g. Production, Staging, and Dev)
+*   Supports multiple database environments (e.g. Production, Staging, and Dev)
 *   Fully extendable and customizable

+For installation instructions and documentation, check out http://jdorn.github.io/php-reports/

-Introduction
+Basic Introduction
 ============

 Reports are organized and grouped in directories.
 Each report is it's own file.

-A report consists of headers containing meta-data (e.g. name, description, column formatting, etc.) and the actual report (SQL statements, MongoDB js file, PHP code, etc.).
+A report consists of headers containing meta-data (e.g. name and description) and the actual report (SQL queries, javascript, or PHP code).

-All reports return rows of data which are then outputted in the specified format (HTML, CSV, etc.).
+All reports return rows of data which are then displayed in a sortable/searchable HTML table.

+Reports can be exported to a number of formats including CSV, XLS, JSON, and XML.

 The Php Reports framework ties together all these different report types, output formats, and meta-data into a consistent interface.